Resources

 • Surrender value

 If you end your term plan while it's active, your insurance company will give you a cash value called the surrender value.
-If you pay your Term Life Insurance policy premium in a lump sum, then your surrender value will be higher than if you had paid in smaller increments.
+If you pay your Term Life Insurance policy premium as a lump sum, your surrender value will be higher compared to paying in smaller increments.

 • Death Benefit